The Yak-54 is known for its aerobatic agility. Great Planes is known for producing the most realistic-

 are short, direct and dependable.

-The 25% Yak-54's large dimensions make is easy to track in the air,
+The 25% Yak-54's large dimensions make is easy to track in the air, while also recreating the exciting performance of the original full-size aerobat; the distinctive trim scheme aids in orientation.

 An ideal glow engine match is the O.S.
 1.60 FX 2 stroke, which has also